-Anyway, Facebook’s attribution window is the cause of much of this confusion, but you can actually get a detailed look at how the conversions break down by views, clicks and duration.
+Anyway, Facebook’s attribution window is the cause of much of this confusion, but you can actually get a detailed look at how the conversions break down by views, clicks, and duration.

-Once again, you’ll want to customize columns…
+To find this information, you’ll want to customize columns…

 When viewing this data, understand that there will be duplication of reporting when you check to view multiple durations.
 Someone who converted within one day of clicking your ad will also be counted as someone who converted within seven days of clicking.
 You’ll need to do the math to separate that out.